adam-herrala-bricker/wedding/README.md

 A mobile version will be available soon.

 >[!NOTE]
 > The entry key for the demo is `porkkalaGala`.
-If you'd like to demo admin features, feel free to contact me.
+If you'd like to demo admin features, feel free to contact me for demo admin credentials.

 ## About